brimson/brimson.github.io/_posts/2021-11-08-vogel_blurs.md

 ---
 layout: post
 date: 2021-11-08
-title: Convolutions with Vogel Spirals
+title: Blurring with Vogel Spirals
 category: Shaders
 tags: [Convolutions, Post-Processing]
 ---

-You do not need much to approximate convolutions.
-You only need a texture with mipmaps to blur a static image.
-In this post, we repurpose [Wojciech Sterna's shadow sampling][0] for screen convolutions.
+You do not need much to approximate blurs.
+In this post, we repurpose [Wojciech Sterna's shadow sampling][0] for screen blurs.

-## How Vogel Convolutions Work
+## How Vogel Blurs Work

 1. Sample textures in a spiral
 2. Use mipmaps or noise to fill the gaps between the sampled textures